nbam1/Vanguard-Charitable-Competitors/README.md

 ## Development server

-To start a local development server, run:
+To start a local development server, navigate to the frontend folder and run:

 ```bash
 ng serve